Port City, USA

 The start of the strike

 It's not that the docks are abandoned.
-It's just that in the area of the docks that the Dockworks Co-operative Collective operates, almost no one is doing their job.
+It's just that in the area of the docks that the Dockworks Co-operative Confederation operates, almost no one is doing their job.

 Crystal Smith is one of those who is.